nitin42/Animated-Timeline/README.md

   <img src="./media/basic.gif" />
 </p>

-In the above example, we created a `timeline` instance by passing an object of animation attributes to the `Timeline` class.
+In the above example, we created a `timeline` instance by passing an object of animation attributes to the `Timeline` class constructor.
 The animation attributes are used to configure an animation timeline so you can decide what should be `direction`, `easing`, `duration` value etc, throughout the animation timeline.

 > Note - Defining animation attributes is optional and can be skipped.